dudley2y/discord-general-bot/README.md

 ## Usage

 Currently the bot can
-1. notify users when someone join's ILC
+1. notify users when someone join a voicecall
 2. nothing else hehe

 Future plan